Davide Dell'Erba

-Davide Dell'Erba (born 6 April 2004) is a German professional footballer who plays as a midfielder, left-back and wing-back for Italian club Novara.
+Davide Dell'Erba (born 6 April 2004) is a German professional footballer who plays as a midfielder, left-back and wing-back for club Novara.

 Early life

 Dell'Erba started playing football at the age of three.
 He joined the youth academy of German side FC Augsburg at the age of twelve.

 Club career

 He started his professional career with German side FC Augsburg II.
 On 29 March 2022, Dell'Erba debuted for the club during a 0–4 loss to SpVgg Bayreuth.
 On 5 May 2023, he scored his first goal for the club during a 4–0 win over FC Pipinsried.
 On 2023, he signed with German Regionalliga Bayern side Bayern Munich II.

 On 24 July 2025, Dell'Erba joined Novara in the Italian third-tier Serie C on a three-year contract.

 International career

 Dell'Erba has represented Germany internationally at youth level.
 He debuted for the Germany national U15 team in 2019.
 He is also eligible to represent Italy internationally.